 You’ll then take the total number of your salaries plus personnel burden and include this in your profit and loss forecast as an expense.
-If you’re using LivePlan to build your personnel forecast, this how-to article on entering personnel shows where you’ll see personnel costs appear on your cash flow statement, profit and loss (income statement) and your balance sheet.
+Suppose you’re using LivePlan to build your personnel forecast.
+In that case, this how-to article on entering personnel shows where you’ll see personnel costs appear on your cash flow statement, profit and loss (income statement), and your balance sheet.

 If you are a sole proprietor and don’t have employees, you should still include your own salary as part of the business plan.
-Make sure to include your salary as an expense in your Profit & Loss.
-Even if you, the business owner, don’t actually take the salary because you want to keep the cash in the business, you’ll want to record what you should have been paid.
-This can be useful in the future as it keeps a record of what you should have been paid in the early days of the company.
+Make sure to include your salary as an expense in your Profit & Loss Statement.
+Even if you, the business owner, don’t take the salary, so you can keep the cash in your business, you’ll want to record what you should have been paid.

 In the case of a sole proprietor, you probably don’t need a full table for the personnel plan, like in the example above.
 But, when you do start planning to hire a team, you should use the format I’ve described here.

-Personnel planning is a very useful part of the business planning process because it forces you to think about what needs to get done in your business and who’s going to do it.
-Take the time to work through this part of your financial forecast and you’ll have a much better sense of what it’s going to take to make your business successful.
+Personnel planning is a valuable part of the business planning process because it forces you to think about what needs to get done in your business and who’s going to do it.
+Take the time to work through this part of your financial forecast, and you’ll have a much better sense of what it’s going to take to make your business successful.